RPAniruddh/BlogSpot/README.md

 # The-BlogSpot

 This is a simple blog application built with Flask.
-It is currently under development.

 ## Introduction